peterhinch/micropython-filters/README.md

 The `fir.py` and `avg.py` modules use ARM Thumb V6 inline assembly language for performance and can run on Pyboards (Thumb V7) and also the Raspberry Pico (V6).
 The `fir_py.py` module is written in pure Python using the Viper emitter for performance.
-It is therefore portable, but runs at about 25% of the speed of the assembler versions.
+It is therefore portable, but runs at about 33% of the speed of the assembler version.

 Filter functions may be called from hard ISR's.